psavidis/betvictor-exchange-rate-challenge/README.md

 * The coupling point of application with client implementations is by scanning any components found under client-impl module.
 Therefore, if you wish to add a new client implementation, two steps are required:

-  a) Make it a Component (to be scanned by spring)
+  * Make it a Component (to be scanned by spring)
-  b) Declare its type in DataSourceClientType numeration.
+  * Declare its type in DataSourceClientType numeration.
 That enumeration is also used for configuration of the default client implementation

 ### **CACHE**